 Student Name Phone

-Degree Program I am hereby requesting period Permission to seek an of Permission to be exempted. mission for the follo Year in School wing: chnical opportunity
+Degree Program I am hereby requesting permission for the follow Phone Year in School

+ving:

+[ ] Permission to seek an off campus role or tec

+[ ] Permission to be exempted from auditions/a ssignments

+For which competer and year?
+(Circle and)

-For which semester and year
+For which semester and year?
+(Circle one) Fall Spring Summer

-Fall Spring Summer
+1 an Spring Summer

-Name of Outside Employer Agency
+Name of Outside Employer/Agency

 Dates and Times of Outside Assignment

+n audition or production opportunity off campus (include any

-information or documentati taped audition if necessary oport your request).
-[Students may be required to submit a attend UNC auditions.]
+port your request).
+[Students may be required to submit a

+taped audition if necessary if they are unable to attend UNC auditions.]

-Will this commitment conf lict with any IP or p roduction assignment?
+Will this commitment conflict with any IP or pro oduction assignment?

 Student Date of Request

+- ···· ·-· ·1·····

-Advisor/Program Head
+Program Area Head

 School Director